wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

     http://localhost:8080/auth/realms/myrealm/protocol/openid-connect/token
 ```

 ### 7.6.
-Expand Permission Model With Service Accounts
+Expand Permission Model With Service Accounts {#}

-When granting clients permission to exchange, you donâ€™t necessarily have to manually enable those permissions for each and every client.
-If the client has a service account associated with it, you can use a role to group permissions together and assign exchange permissions by assigning a role to the clientâ€™s service account.
+When granting clients permission to exchange, you don¡¯t necessarily have to manually enable those permissions for each and every client.
+If the client has a service account associated with it, you can use a role to group permissions together and assign exchange permissions by assigning a role to the client¡¯s service account.
 For example, you might define a `naked-exchange` role and any service account that has that role can do a naked exchange.

 ### 7.7.
-Exchange Vulnerabilities
+Exchange Vulnerabilities {#}

-When you start allowing token exchanges, thereâ€™s various things you have to both be aware of and careful of.
+When you start allowing token exchanges, there¡¯s various things you have to both be aware of and careful of.

 The first is public clients.
 Public clients do not have or require a client credential in order to perform an exchange.
 Anybody that has a valid token will be able to *impersonate* the public client and perform the exchanges that public client is allowed to perform.
 If there are any untrustworthy clients that are managed by your realm, public clients may open up vulnerabilities in your permission models.
 This is why direct naked exchanges do not allow public clients and will abort with an error if the calling client is public.

 It is possible to exchange social tokens provided by Facebook, Google, etc. for a realm token.
 Be careful and vigilante on what the exchange token is allowed to do as its not hard to create fake accounts on these social websites.
 Use default roles, groups, and identity provider mappers to control what attributes and roles are assigned to the external social user.

 Direct naked exchanges are quite dangerous.
 You are putting a lot of trust in the calling client that it will never leak out its client credentials.
 If those credentials are leaked, then the thief can impersonate anybody in your system.
 This is in direct contrast to confidential clients that have existing tokens.
-You have two factors of authentication, the access token and the client credentials, and youâ€™re only dealing with one user.
+You have two factors of authentication, the access token and the client credentials, and you¡¯re only dealing with one user.
 So use direct naked exchanges sparingly.